kelunik/fqn-check/README.md

 vendor/bin/fqn-check /path/to/source
 ```

-All not fully qualified function calls will be listed and the exit code will be `1` if any such function call is found, `0` otherwise.
+All not fully qualified function calls and constants will be listed and the exit code will be `1` if any such function call is found, `0` otherwise.

 ## Alternatives